Herbert's 398 yards, Ekeler 3 TDs lead Chargers over Browns - WHIZ News

+“To win a game like this, one that turns into a track meet, you have to have a superstar quarterback to win it.
+That’s what he is,” coach Brandon Staley said.
+“Like I told the team in there, the reason why he’s being able to play how he’s capable of playing is because he has a really good team around him.”

-The game saw one tie and eight lead changes, including four lead changes in the final 15 minutes when the teams combined for 41 points.
+The game saw one tie and eight lead changes — four in the final 15 minutes when the teams combined for 41 points.

+Herbert, has the most 300-yard games by any quarterback in their first two years in the league, likened it to a college football shootout.

+“I thought it was a lot of fun to be a part of.
+The defense came up with some big stops when we needed them to and the offense came down and scored,” said Herbert, who completed 26 of 43 passes and also ran in for a score.

+Austin Ekeler had three fourth-quarter touchdowns, including a 3-yard score with 1:31 remaining for the go-ahead points.
+Mike Williams had 165 receiving yards and caught two TD passes for the Chargers, off to their first 4-1 start since 2014

-Ekeler finished with 119 scrimmage yards (66 rushing, 53 receiving).
-Los Angeles, under first-year coach Brandon Staley, has won three straight and leads the AFC West after losses by Denver and Las Vegas.
+Los Angeles, under first-year coach Staley, has won three straight and leads the AFC West after losses by Denver and Las Vegas.

-Herbert has the most 300-yard games by any quarterback in their first two years in the league.

-Browns running back Nick Chubb rushed for 161 yards and Baker Mayfield bounced back, going 23 of 32 for 306 yards and two touchdowns.
-David Njoku had 149 receiving yards for Cleveland (3-2), which has its two defeats after having double-digit leads in the second half.
+Nick Chubb rushed for 161 yards for Cleveland (3-2).
+Baker Mayfield had his 10th career, 300-yard passing game in his 100th start after it was revealed earlier in the week he had a torn left labrum in his non-throwing shoulder.

+According to Elias, the Browns are the first team in NFL history to lose a regular-season or playoff game when scoring 40-plus points with 500 yards and no turnovers.

 After Ekeler’s 19-yard screen pass score from Herbert drew the Chargers within 42-41 with 3:15 remaining, Tristan Vizcaino missed his second extra point of the game.